Gulf Islands National Park Reserve: Pender Island

+View from the summit observation platform of Mount Norman overlooking North Pender Island and Bedwell Harbour.

 Pender Island is serviced by BC Ferries which allows for the use of drive-in campsites at the Prior Centennial Campground.
 A second campground is located along Bedwell Harbour in the former Beaumont Marine Provincial Park.
 In addition to the backcountry campsites, there are also mooring buoys and an anchoring area for boaters and a sandy beach access for kayakers, as well as a hiking trail along the beach and up Mount Norman.
 The Roesland park area on North Pender, acquired through a series of private land purchases, has a third campground.
 This campground is located near the shore of Shingle Bay and is accessible by kayakers or boaters as there is an anchoring area and a sandy beach access with a dinghy dock, but is also accessible via a short but steep hike from the Shingle Bay Road parking lot.
 This Roesland park area also includes a loop-trail around Roe Lake and a shorter hike from a historical/interpretative centre to Roe Islet (accessible during low tide).
 There are two other national park areas on the island.
 On South Pender, there is a hiking trail from Gowlland Point Road to Greenburn Lake.
 On North Pender, from a trailhead in an Islands Trust conservation area, there is a hiking trail up Mount Menzies through Loretta's Wood and another trail through Tyndall Wood to cliffs which overlook Plumper Sound and Saturna Island.